The patella - important anatomical relationships

 the quadriceps muscles

 The rectus femoris muscle attaches at its upper end to the pelvis and the top of the femur (thighbone), and at the lower end to the tibia (shinbone) at an important lumpy spot about 1.5 inches below the bottom of the patella - the 'tibial tubercle'.
+Many procedures to improve patellar pain and stability involve re-locating the tibial tubercle, which basically shifts the alignment of the whole muscle complex.

 the quadriceps tendon and the patellar tendon